kptdev/kpt/site/reference/pkg/cat/README.md

   remove comments from yaml.

 --style
   yaml styles to apply. may be 'TaggedStyle', 'DoubleQuotedStyle', 'LiteralStyle', 'FoldedStyle', 'FlowStyle'.

---wrap-kind string
-  if set, wrap the output in this list type kind.

---wrap-version string
-  if set, wrap the output in this list type apiVersion.
 ```